Resources for the

 Board of Directors of Friends of Hearthstone, Inc.

-The community and Hearthstone’s volunteers and staff thank each and every one of the above for dedicating their time, talent, and insights to serve the museum and its mission.
+Hearthstone welcomes its newest board members.
+The community as well as Hearthstone’s volunteers and staff thank each and every one of our board for dedicating their time, talent, and insights to serve the museum and its mission.

 Below are links to important documents that will help new and current Board members alike in their duties as a director.
 Please review them.
 If any questions arise, please do not hesitate to contact George Schroeder, Executive Director, at gschroeder@hearthstonemuseum.org or 920 730 8204.